The Petrochemical and Refinery Industry and Asbestos

 Lung cancer and mesothelioma are common diseases that can develop from extended exposure to the mineral.
 This toxin also takes many years to form tumors within a person due to a long latency period.
 Sometimes it can take a person 30 or 40 years after exposure to develop lung cancer, making it more complicated to pinpoint the cause of illness.

-If you go into a doctor and receive an official medical diagnosis for an asbestos-related illness, they’ll be able to help you better assess the cause, give you a prognosis, and develop a lung cancer treatment plan.
+If you go to a doctor and receive an official medical diagnosis for an asbestos-related illness, they’ll be able to help you better assess the cause, give you a prognosis, and develop a lung cancer treatment plan.

 Petrochemical and Refinery Industry Trades at Risk